chapel-lang/chapel/doc/rst/platforms/cray.rst

 on Cray\ |reg| systems including the Cray XC\ |trade|, XE\ |trade|, XK\
 |trade|, and CS\ |trade| series systems.

+Support has been added for the Cray XC50\ |trade| system with ARM processors.
+This works the same as other Cray XC\ |trade| systems in the instructions below, except that there is no Intel compiler.

 .. contents::